-The state of the economy of Guam in FY 2015 is anticipated to be influenced positively by a continuation of the global economic expansion; America's rebalancing of its strategic focus and posture toward the pacific; and increased investment and expansion related to resident and tourist facilities, public utilities and infrastructure.
+The state of the economy of Guam in FY2016 is anticipated to be influenced positively by a continuation of the global economic expansion; America's rebalancing of its strategic focus and posture toward the pacific; and increased investment and expansion related to resident and tourist facilities, public utilities and infrastructure.

-The cumulative effect of positive trends in the major drivers of Guam's economy, tourism, defense and construction point the economy in the direction of moderate expansion in FY 2015.
+The cumulative effect of positive trends in the major drivers of Guam's economy, tourism, defense and construction point the economy in the direction of moderate expansion in FY2016.

-The Senator Antonio "Tony" M. Palomo Guam and Chamorro Educational Facility is in its final phase of construction.
-Of note, the permanent exhibit work component is anticipated to be completed at the last quarter of 2016.
-Door is scheduled to open to the public at the very latest on December, 2016.
-In FY 2016 the division's facility will showcase aspects of Chamorro culture, such as: "Art, Chants, Crafts, Cuisine, Dance, Language, Music, Storytelling, Special events, performances, seasonal celebrations, and demonstrations will make the facility a Community asset that encourages repeat visitation, not just a place for passive education but also a center for interactive informal learning.
+The construction of the Senator Antonio "Tony" M. Palomo Guam and Chamorro Educational Facility (GCEF) has been completed.
+Of note, the facility has opened its doors on the first floor with a soft opening in November 2016 which showcased the changing exhibit, the theatre and gift shop.
+The second floor that will house the permanent exhibit work component is anticipated to be completed at the last quarter of 2017, with doors scheduled to open to the public.
+In FY2018, the division's facility will fully be functional showcasing aspects of Chamorro culture, such as: "Collections of artifacts, Art, Chants, Crafts, Cuisine, Dance, Language, Music, Storytelling, Special events, performances, seasonal celebrations, and demonstrations will make the facility a Community asset that encourages repeat visitation, not just a place for passive education but also a center for interactive informal learning.

 The Guam Museum will provide a rich environment for lifelong learning and a variety of opportunities for adult learners.
-The Guam Museum will also focus on education on programs for our youth.
-In this changing educational landscape, we can expect to find rich and varied continuing education programs (art appreciation, drama, workshops, art classes, music appreciation, and the like) offered by the Guam Museum.
-Our older citizens are also a valuable museum cultural resource.
+The museum will also focus on education on programs for our youth.
+In this changing educational landscape, we expect to find rich and varied continuing educational programs (art appreciation, drama, workshops, art classes, music appreciation, and the like) offered by the Guam Museum.
+Our elders are also a valuable museum cultural resource.
 The personal recollections and shared experiences they have had with Guam history with each other and with the museum staff will enhance our programs as well.
 The museum will foster links between the schools and the museum as an extension of the classroom.
-Our Guam museum will be a rich source of lifelong Learning opportunities for our adults and children.
+Our Guam Museum will be a rich source of lifelong learning opportunities for our adults and children.